ogata-lab/eipl-docs/en/docs/zoo/CAE-RNN.md

 # CAE-RNN {#cae-rnn}

-CAE-RNN is a motion generation model consisting of an image feature extraction part and a time series learning part to learn the robot's sensory-motor information [@ito2022efficient, @yang2016repeatable].
+CAE-RNN is a motion generation model consisting of an image feature extraction part and a time series learning part to learn the robot's sensory-motor information[@ito2022efficient] [@yang2016repeatable].
 The following figure shows the network structure of the CAE-RNN model, which consists of a Convolutional Auto-Encoder (CAE) that extracts image features from the robot's visual information, and a Recurrent Neural Network (RNN) that learns the time series information of robot's joint angles and image features.
 CAE-RNN features independent training of the image feature extraction part and the time series learning part, which are trained in the order of CAE and RNN.
 By learning a variety of sensory-motor information, it is possible to extract image features such as the position and shape of flexible objects that are conventionally difficult to recognize, and to learn and generate corresponding motions.